This post was updated on July 11, 2019. Thank you and enjoy!

 Selecting Bright Color Contrast Fabrics

-Your personal taste plays and important role here.
+Your personal taste plays an important role here.
 Choose what you think looks the best.
-You may want to use a single color as I did in this quilt or use a multitude of bright colors to make your quilt top more playful.
+You may want to use a single-color batik as I did in this quilt or use a multitude of bright colors to make your quilt top more playful.
 Batiks are a good choice because a single fabric can offer so many different color variations.
 Whatever your choice, use a highly saturated color.
 Light or pastel fabrics will get lost in a bold design like this.

 As my first black and white quilt, I’m very pleased with the results.
 There are a pile of fat quarters I’ll be working with soon.
 This pattern really worked well for these bold prints.
 Let me know how you like it.